-Any waste generated as a special or hazardous waste from a non-fixed facility shall be manifested off-site using the Department's county generator number.
+Any waste generated as a special or hazardous waste from a non-fixed facility shall be manifested off-site using the Department's county generator number provided by the Bureau of Design and Environment.
 An authorized representative of the Department shall sign all manifests for the disposal of the contaminated material and confirm the Contractor's transported volume.
 Any waste generated as a non-special waste may be managed off-site without a manifest, a special waste transporter, or a generator number.

-The Contractor shall select a landfill mandated by definition of the contaminant within the State of Illinois.
+The Contractor shall select a landfill permitted for disposal of the contaminant within the State of Illinois.
 The Department will review and approve or reject the facility proposed by the Contractor to use as a landfill.
-The Contractor shall verify whether the selected disposal facility is compliant with those applicable standards as mandated by definition of the contaminant and whether the disposal facility is presently, has previously been, or has never been, on the United States Environmental Protection Agency (U.S. EPA) National Priorities List or the Resource Conservation and Recovery Act (RCRA) List of Violating Facilities.
-The Contractor shall be responsible for coordinating permits with the IEPA.
+The Contractor shall verify whether the selected disposal facility is compliant with those applicable standards as mandated by their permit and whether the disposal facility is presently, has previously been, or has never been, on the United States Environmental Protection Agency (U.S. EPA) National Priorities List or the Resource Conservation and Recovery Act (RCRA) List of Violating Facilities.
 The use of a Contractor selected landfill shall in no manner delay the construction schedule or alter the Contractor's responsibilities as set forth.